pellared/otel-logs-talk/slides.md

 I'm also an OpenTelemetry Specification sponsor.

 [click] I volunteered to design OpenTelemetry Go Logs and improve the OpenTelemetry Logs Specification in November 2023.
-Apparently, someone thought I knew what I was doing.
+Apparently, someone thought I actually knew what I was doing.

 [click] I am not an English native speaker.
 But if something is not clear, don't blame my English.